 Outside activities information

 If the course involves field trips or other activities outside of the classroom, it's important to include these with as much specificity as possible (time expectations, dates and times, etc.).
-In addition, students can be notified that they will need to complete an Off-Campus Events Waiver Form (either the Voluntary or the Required version, depending on whether attendance at the event is a required part of the course).
+In addition, students should be notified that they will need to complete a Voluntary Liability Waiver Form.

 USF Credit hour policy